rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 - **Duração:** imediata.
 ___

 You unleash a string of insults laced with subtle enchantments at a creature you can see within range.

-- **cost:** description.
+If the target can hear you (thought it need not understand you), it must succeed on a Wisdom saving throw or take 1d4 psychic damage and have disadvantage on the next attack roll it makes before the end of its next turn.

+- **+1PM:** increase damage by +1d4 (limitado por círculo máximo).

 ### Warding Bond
 <div class="spell-tags">abjuration warmagic boost sacred thaumaturgy</div>